How are dollars divided in India?

 Expert Answer

-Here's how it generally works for someone receiving US dollars in India:
+Here is how the process generally works for receiving US dollars in India as of mid-2024 to early 2025:

 Share Your Experience